JediMester/Admin-tool-for-Apache-Kafka/README.md

-Admin tool for Apache Kafka written in bash.
+Admin tool for Apache Kafka written completely in Bash.
 More description coming...